-Read the passage.
-Choose the best option.
+Read the passage and choose the best answer.

 The effects of childhood bullying can last a lifetime, both for the child who is bullied and for their tormentor.
 But according to one study, while young adults show long-term ill-effects of having been bullied in childhood, those who did the bullying might actually be healthier than their peers in one important measure.